 British Gas has introduced its simplest ever bill:

 British Gas provides innovative products and services to give our customers greater understanding and control over their energy, helping them use less of what we sell and lower their energy bills.

 - By the end of 2015 British Gas had installed around 2.5 million smart meters in UK homes and businesses, and had sold over 300,000 Hive Active Heating™ smart thermostats

 - Smart technology will also allow the development of new tariffs so that consumers can pay for their energy according to time of use.

 British Gas spends more than any other supplier to support vulnerable customers:

-- In 2014 nearly 1.8 million customers in need were helped with support totalling over £400 million in the UK
+- In 2015 1.9 million vulnerable customer households were helped with support totalling over £220 million

 - British Gas has the broadest customer eligibility in the industry, with no cap on the number of applicants – and are the only one of the major energy suppliers not to impose a cap